hewlett-packard-lovecraft/portscanner.py/README.md

-# pyportscanner
+# portscanner.py

 ## About
 A simple Python port scanner.
-Scans specified ports on single or multiple hosts.
-Run with the `-h` flag for instructions
+Scans specified ports on single or multiple hosts using an FQDN or IP address or an individual network.
+Run with `--help` for instructions

 ## Features
 - Service detection
-- TCP scanning
+- TCP scan
+- Ping scan
-- Network scanning
+- Network scan

-## To be added
+## stuff to add in the future
+- Multithreading
+- UDP scan
 - Reading targets from file
-- Multithreading
-- UDP scanning
-- Traceroute
+- a manpage